-Alejandro López 24 October 2012
+Alejandro López 30 October 2012

 There has been a dramatic rise in poverty, hunger and inequality across Spain since the outbreak of the economic crisis in 2008.
-Spain has now become the country with the greatest inequality of the 27 countries of the European Union.
+Spain has now become the country with the most inequality of all 27 countries of the European Union (EU).

 The right-wing Popular Party (PP) government and its Socialist Party predecessor have imposed one draconian austerity package after another, introducing cuts in health care, education and social services, raising taxes and passing new labour laws.
-This takes place in a context of rampant inflation, rising unemployment and amid a recession.
-According to the Bank of Spain the economy suffered a contraction of 0.4 percent in the first quarter of the year.
+This takes place amid a recession with rampant inflation and rising unemployment.
+According to the Bank of Spain, the economy suffered a contraction of 0.4 percent in the first quarter of the year.

 According to the latest statistics of Eurostat, social inequality as measured by the Gini coefficient (where 0 expresses perfect equality and 100 expresses maximal inequality), showed that Spain went from 31.3 in 2008 to 34 in 2011.
 The EU average is 30.
 Only 16 countries have issued their statistics for the Gini index for 2011.
-Of these Spain has one of the highest levels of inequality, only outstripped by Latvia with 35.2.
+Of these, Spain has one of the highest levels of inequality, only outstripped by Latvia with 35.2.

-Another measure revealing the growing inequality was shown by the ratio that measures the total income of the richest 20 percent to that received by the poorest 20 percent.
-The higher the ratio, the greater the inequality.
-Spain has risen from 5.5 in 2006 to 7.5 in 2011-the highest level in the EU, which has an average of 5.7.
-In this measurement, Spain outstrips Latvia, which was at 7.3 in 2011.
+Another measure of growing inequality is the s80/s20 ratio that measures the total income of the richest 20 percent to that of the poorest 20 percent.
+The higher the ratio, the greater is the inequality.
+Spain has grown from 5.5 in 2006 to 7.5 in 2011-the highest level of the 27 member countries of the EU, which has an average of 5.7.
+In this measurement, Spain outstrips Latvia, which got 7.3 in 2011.

-Official unemployment now stands at 25 percent and 53 percent for youth under the age of 25.
+Official unemployment now stands at 25 percent and 53 percent of youth under 25.
 According to the Survey of the Active Population, 1.7 million homes have all their members unemployed.
 Of those registered in the public employment office, only 67 percent receive some state aid or provision.

 In 2010, social services helped nearly 8 million people to cover the costs of water, electricity and food-nearly 20 percent more than the year before.
-After two years the latest statistics are still unknown, but they would be substantially higher.
+After two years, the latest statistics are still unknown, but they would be substantially higher.
 The PP government has cut by almost half the budget of town halls dedicated to covering basic social services this year.

-One social worker said to El País, "In my 25 years as a welfare worker I had never seen anything like it...
+One social worker said to El País, "In my 25 years as a welfare worker I had never seen anything like it....
 This year is noticeably worse than last.
 Public social services were never as overflowing as they are now, and with the cuts, there are no resources."

-The Red Cross has issued a new appeal to raise €30 million (\$38.8 million) in donations to help 300,000 Spaniards.
-The appeal states, "A few years ago it was hard to imagine: traditionally strong western National Societies organising soup kitchens for hundreds of thousands of citizens and distributing blankets to new groups of homeless people in their 50s or 60s.
+The Red Cross has issued a new appeal to raise €30 million (US\$38.8 million) in donations to help 300,000 Spaniards.
+The appeal states that "A few years ago it was hard to imagine: traditionally strong western National Societies organising soup kitchens for hundreds of thousands of citizens and distributing blankets to new groups of homeless people in their 50s or 60s.